Sailor Moon Aeons.

 Cygale was now kneeling on the ground.
 He was out of energy, but these two girls were also tired.
 And while the damage he had sustained was almost enough to end him, he had always known his healing speed was incredibly fast.
 In the past it had been a moot point, for the 'champions' of other civilizations had been powerless against him, but right now, it was a good thing his healing powers were that strong.
 These two humans had only to keep on talking for one more minute, and he would be up and ready to destroy them.

 Unfortunately for the Dark One, the two women were not going to wait any longer.
 They both stood in front of him, pointing their hands at him, as their crystals shone with energy.
 "It's time..."

 "What are you doing, human?
 You cannot destroy me!"

-"I know that," Serenity admitted, "our energy is too low for that.
+"I already told you, I know that," Serenity admitted, "our energy is too low for that.
 However, we can still seal you away so you can never come back to haunt this universe."

 "It's sad that you chose empty threats as the last words you'll ever say, Dark One," Mana noted.
 The energy from the crystals washed over her arms and she grimaced.
 "It's time for you to go.
 Cosmic Seal!"

 "Galactic Seal!"
 Serenity shouted in unison with her daughter.

 The planet's night was briefly illuminated by a false daylight, and when the light died out, the two women were still there, looking at a small, black crystal.
 They fell to their knees, energy depleted. "we've done it," Mana said.